khx0/mpl-benchmarks/agenda.md

 # Agenda

+* Update code base using type hints.
+I do not see a reason to provide python < 3.5 compatibility.

 * Provide mpl and python env settings for reproducability (e.g. set up a corresponding *.yml file)

 * implement a nice bee scatter algorithm for the data points in